pnnl/Temwizard/README.md

 What is TEMWizard?
 ==================

-Atomap is a software tool for determining the position and other qualities of atomic columns in STEM-images.
-The tool requires user inputs on image qualities such as atom distance and sublattice location.
-Our application, TemWizard, is used to visualize intermediate and final results from Atomap, which makes it easier for the user to provide the correct inputs to the Atomap.
-Python, D3, and the Atomap library were integrated with Flask, a Python web framework.
-The final result from the Temwizard framework is an interactive visualization of the Atomap results.
+TEMWizard is used to visualize intermediate and final results from Atomap, an open-source software tool for determining the position and other features of atomic columns in transmission electron microscopy (TEM) images.
+TEMWizard provides an easy-to-use graphical user interface (GUI) for Atomap, allowing the user to provide correct inputs and visualize lattice displacements for analysis of phenomena such as octahedral rotations or bond distortions.
+It is built atop Python and D3, using  the Atomap library integrated ih Flask, a Python web framework.

+To learn more about <b>Atomap</b> see the following:

-<b>Atomap</b>: Nord, M., Vullum, P. E., MacLaren, I., Tybell, T., & Holmestad, R. (2017).
+* Nord, M., Vullum, P. E., MacLaren, I., Tybell, T., & Holmestad, R. (2017).
 Atomap: a new software tool for the automated analysis of atomic resolution images using two-dimensional Gaussian fitting.
-Advanced structural and chemical imaging, 3(1), 1-12.
+Advanced Structural and chemical imaging, 3(1), 1-12.

+* Visit the Atomap webppage https://atomap.org/

 This code was developed under support by the U.S. Department of Energy (DOE), Office of Science, Office of Basic Energy Sciences, Division of Materials Sciences and Engineering under Award #10122.